-Impingement freezing is an extremely effective method of freezing food and is used quite extensively in the meat processing industry where it can be employed for freezing meat from ambient temperature down to around -20°C (0°F).
-It is particularly useful for freezing large batches of product because of its high efficiency and low energy consumption (as compared with other methods such as immersion chilling).
+Impingement freezing is an extremely effective method of freezing food and is used quite extensively in the food processing industry where it can be employed for freezing products from ambient temperature down to around -20°C (0°F) within minutes.
+It is particularly useful for freezing large batches of product because of its high efficiency.

 In addition to its effectiveness, impingement freezing has been shown to produce less drip loss than conventional immersion chilling and has potential applications in other areas such as dairy products and seafood where drip loss is an issue.

 Impingement Freezing uses freezing air jets that are used to freeze almost anything, at speeds rivalling other methods, but with special distinctions in tow.
 The freezing process does not use any refrigerant gases or other chemicals directly on the product but instead uses pressurised air to create an impingement effect.